apache/apisix/FAQ.md

 ## How to change the log level?

 The default log level for APISIX is `warn`.
-You can change the log level to `info` if you want to trace the messages print by `core.log.info`.
+However You can change the log level to `info` if you want to trace the messages print by `core.log.info`.

 Steps: